solita/solita.github.com/_posts/2018-01-23-Java9-modules-Spring-Boot-2-Docker.md

 ![Spring Boot with Java 9 started](/img/java9modules/jdk_9_spring_boot.png)

-Compilation and running map your local folder to Docker container, so it's expected that you would be in your Spring Boot app folder.
+The above examples for compile and run also map your local folder to Docker container, so it's expected that you would be in your Spring Boot app folder.
 Sadly, this version will load a lot of stuff from Maven repositories, so compilation will take a while.
 You would probably want to have a mechanism that would let you reuse those downloads once done, such as team repository, cache, local folder mapping, ready-made layer with most typical libraries, etc. But I digress.
 Naturally, you can get a better result by packaging your app in a Docker image with Dockerfile like this:

 ```bash